 Breast cancer in the United States:

-· Approximately 246,660 women in the US will be diagnosed with new cases of invasive breast cancer in 2016.
-Of these women, 7830 will be in North Carolina.
+· Approximately 252,710 women in the US were anticipated to be diagnosed with new cases of invasive breast cancer in 2017.
+Of these women, 8580 were anticipated to be North Carolina.

-· Approximately 61,000 women in the US will be diagnosed with new cases of NON-invasive breast cancer in 2016.
+· Approximately 61,410 women in the US were anticipated to be diagnosed with new cases of non-invasive (in situ) breast cancer in 2017.

-· Approximately 2600 men in the US will be diagnosed with breast cancer in 2016.
+· Approximately 2470 men in the US were anticipated to be diagnosed with breast cancer in 2017.

-· Approximately 40,450 women in the US will die from breast cancer in 2016; this includes 1360 deaths in North Carolina.
+· Approximately 40,610 women in the US were anticipated to die from breast cancer in 2017; this includes 1360 deaths in North Carolina.

 - Women ages 40 to 44 should have the choice to start annual breast cancer screening with mammograms (x-rays of the breast) if they wish to do so.

 - Women age 45 to 54 should get mammograms every year.

 - Women 55 and older should switch to mammograms every 2 years, or can continue yearly screening.

 - Screening should continue as long as a woman is in good health and is expected to live 10 more years or longer.